On 3 May 1926, the Trades Union Congress (TUC) called for a general strike across Britain to start one minute before midnight.

 Coal mining was a harsh, dangerous occupation.
 Poverty and hardship were rife.
-Mine workers were strongly unionised.
-They had already gone on strike against wage reduction April 1921, but failed in their demands and were forced back to work on lower pay.
+Mineworkers were strongly unionised.
+They had already gone on strike against wage reduction in April 1921, but failed in their demands and were forced back to work on lower pay.

 Wage cuts and extra hours

-Four years later, on 30 June 1925, the mine owners demanded a further wage cut and an extra hour on the working day as coal was being produced at a loss.
+Four years later, on 30 June 1925, the mine owners demanded a further wage cut and an extra hour on a working day as coal was being produced at a loss.